- Chansons and secular polyphony between 15th and 16th centuries

 - Early Venetian opera and 17th-century Italian literature

 One of the main focuses of my scholarly activity is Franco-Flemish polyphony of the 15th/16th century, with a particular interest in historically grounded musical analysis.
 Another focus is the relationship between early Venetian opera libretti and the literature of members of the Accademia degli Incogniti (1637 to c.
 1660).
 In this regard, I have been leading the FWF (Austrian Science and Research Fund) funded project “Early Venetian Opera and Literature of the Incogniti” since 01.05.2019.
+I am currently writing a monograph resulting from this project which will serve as my ‘Habilitation’.
+At present I am preparing a new project on the Salzburg operas by Antonio Caldara (1717-27).

 Between 2014 and 2018, I led the FWF project “Borrowing and Quoting Monophonic Melodies in Secular and Sacred Polyphony around 1500”, a continuation of the FWF project “Borrowing and Quoting Monophonic Melodies in Song around 1500” led by Prof. Dr. Andrea Lindmayr-Brandl.
 Both projects resulted in the database http://chansonmelodies.sbg.ac.at, which presents transcriptions with variants and concordances of all melodies and their texts.
 The two chansons projects cover a total repertoire of hundreds of chansons and masses that are based on monophonic French songs.
 The time period considered ranges from the Loiretal chansonniers of the 1470s to the German prints of the late 1540s.
 One of the main results of this second phase of the research project is a monograph on the Chansonnier de Bayeux (F-Pn, f. fr.
 9346), currently in preparation.